ContinuumIO/topik/docs/tokenization.rst

 The tokenize method accepts a few arguments to specify a tokenization method and control behavior therein.
-The available tokenization methods are available in the :data:`~.registered_tokenizers` dictionary.
+The available tokenization methods are available in the :data:`topik.tokenizers.registered_tokenizers` dictionary.
 The presently available methods are:

   * "simple": (default) lowercases input text and extracts single words.
 Uses Gensim.
-  * "ngram": Collects bigrams and trigrams in addition to single words.
+  * "ngrams": Collects bigrams and trigrams in addition to single words.
     Uses NLTK.
   * "entities": Extracts noun phrases as entities.
 Uses TextBlob.
   * "mixed": first extracts noun phrases as entities, then follows up with